rafaeljurkfitz/etl-excel/README.md

 This repository is for studying and serving as a portfolio.
 The goal here is to have a standardized foundation and structure for starting engineering, science, and data analysis projects.
 The main focus is on best practices, automation, testing and documentation.

+This project is inspired by the teachings of Luciano Filho, whose GitHub profile can be found [here](https://github.com/lvgalvao).
+He provided the project foundation, invaluable insights in his classes and his contributions to my career within the data area have been fundamental in shaping my development.

 ### Project objectives

 * **Understand the standard project structure**: This includes organizing directories, such as source code, tests, documentation, among others.